Vincent440/liri-node-app/README.md

 ```

-Once you have the Spotify ID & Secret in place of the text above after the "=". you will be ready to run the liri.js application in the terminal to use it!
+* FINALLY: Once you have the Spotify ID & Secret in place of the text above after the "=". you will be ready to run the liri.js application in the terminal to use it!

   Open up your terminal/bash CLI and SEE BELOW for a preview of the application in use to help you get started!

 ---

-## Using liri.js & _Example Commands_
+# DEMO execution of the liri.js & _Example Commands_